 In a standard socket prosthesis, force to the prosthesis is delivered from the muscles, which move the bone stump.
 During movement, the soft tissue in the stump (i.e. muscles, subcutaneous fat and skin) are compressed against the prosthesis socket.
 This can cause significant pain, discomfort and swelling over time for amputee patients.

-In osseointegration, the bone stump is directly connected to the prosthesis with no “slack” in the system.
+In osseointegration implantation, the amputated bone stump is directly connected to the prosthesis with no “slack” in the system.
 Muscles are moving the bone stump together with the metal stem inserted.
 This avoids the need to compress the soft tissue inside a socket prosthesis as before, making it a more efficient mode of travel.
-Due to the fact that the prosthesis does not need to be attached to a socket, all socket related problems are completely removed.
+Because the prosthesis does not need to be attached to a socket, all socket related problems are completely removed, thanks to osseointegration.
 This includes heating or sweating in the prosthetic socket, sores or skin irritation from the socket and the inability to walk in woods and open fields.

-Patients who undergo osseointegration surgery report the following advantages over patients with socket prostheses:
+Patients who undergo osseointegration surgery for amputation report the following advantages over patients with socket prostheses:

 Patient having problems with conventional socket prostheses like: